Site icon Our Breathing Planet

 Porbeagle Physical Description

-The physique of the remarkable Porbeagle quickly impresses those who encounter it.
+The physique of the remarkable Porbeagle quickly impresses those few individuals fortunate enough to encounter it.
 It’s worth noting, however, that it does so for attributes wholly unrelated to sheer size.
 That’s because this variety of shark only ranks as slightly above average in that regard.

-Although populations vary somewhat in size, depending on their region, in many of these one trait stands out.
+Although populations vary somewhat in number, largely depending on their region, in many of these one trait prominently stands out.
 That’s due to the fact that some populations display the physiological characteristic of sexual dimorphism.
 In its case, though, this manifests in sheer size.

-More specifically, females attain a moderately greater length than their male counterparts.
-As a result of this size disparity, females reach an average body length of approximately 9.8 ft (3.0 m).
+More specifically, females of the species attain a moderately greater mean length than their male counterparts.
+As a result of this size disparity, the females reach an average body length of approximately 9.8 ft (3.0 m).
 Males, meanwhile, only average roughly 8.2 ft (2.5 m) in overall length.

-Despite the difference in length, though, average weights measure about the same.
+Despite the highly notable difference in length, though, average weights measure among them about the same.
 Most specimens only weigh around 298 lb (135 kg).
 Exceptional individuals do occur, however.
 The heaviest known member of the amazing species weighed in at 510 lb (230 kg).

-The overall body shape’s often referred to as stout, with males being somewhat more so than females.
+Its overall body shape’s often referred to as comparatively stout, with males being somewhat more so than females.
 The elongated snout tapers to a pointed structure.
 Its eyes further develop as large, and deep black in color.
-Its mouth also develops as proportionately large and curved.
+Its mouth also develops as proportionately quite large and curved.

-In terms of coloring, though, the Porbeagle displays a fairly common pattern.
-The upper surface dislays a moderate to dark gray color.
-Its underside, meanwhile, typically shows an off white.
+In terms of general coloring, though, the interestig Porbeagle displays a fairly common pattern.
+The upper surface dislays as a moderate to dark gray color.
+Its underside, meanwhile, typically shows an off white shade.
 Some populations also display irregular, dusky blotches across the belly.

 Porbeagle Distribution, Habitat, and Ecology

-One factor working in the favor of the Porbeagle is its natural distribution.
-That’s because it has an extremely broad, yet simultaneously specific, range of habitation.
+One factor working in the favor of the amazing Porbeagle is its natural distribution.
+That’s because this marvel of Nature has an extremely broad, yet simultaneously specific, range of habitation.
 It evolved to possess what ichthyologists, scientists who study fish, call an amphitemperate range.

-That’s simply a technical term that means three things.
-Firstly, the animal appears almost globally, within certain paramaters.
-Secondly, however, those parameters restrict it to the temperate waters of both hemispheres.
-Finally, its absent from tropical areas.
+That’s simply a technical term that means three certain specific things.
+Firstly, the animal appears almost globally, within certain parameters.
+Secondly, however, those very same parameters restrict it to the temperate waters of both hemispheres.
+Finally, its entirely absent from tropical areas.

-Within that zone, though, it inhabits a broad range of depths.
+Within that zone of habitation, though, it inhabits a relatively broad range of depths.
 In this, different populations present varying preferences.
 Thus, some groupings appear offshore, at depths of as much as 4,460 ft (1,360 m).
 Others, meanwhile, appear at depths as shallow as 3.3 ft (1m)!

-Yet, in all regions this wonder of Nature makes its home in, some individuals display a daily migration pattern, while others do not.
-Those particular specimens that migrate usually spend the day at greater depths.
+Yet, in all marine regions of the world this wonder of Nature makes its home in, some individuals display a daily migration pattern, while others do not.
+Those specimens that migrate usually spend the majority of the day at greater depths.
 These then later move toward the surface at night.

-The intriguing Porbeagle appears either in small groups or singly.
+The remarkably intriguing Porbeagle appears either in small groups or singly.
 In both instances, it’s also one of the few known fish species to exhibit signs of play.
-That’s due to the fact that, on occasion, individuals wrap themselves in rolling and unrolling themselves in kelp strands.
+That’s due to the fact that, on some occasions, individuals wrap themselves in rolling and unrolling themselves in kelp strands.

-Like other sharks, it also evolved as an active predator.
-It’s opportunistic, as well, feeding on virtually any small or medium-sized bony fish it finds.
+Like other sharks, it also evolved as an actively predatory creature.
+It’s extremely opportunistic, as well, feeding on virtually any small or medium-sized bony fish it finds.
 Small cephalopds, especially squid, additionally form an important part of its diet.
 Lifespan ranges from 30-40 years.

 Species Sharing Its Range